-Vanguard automatically rebalances your holdings.
-This helps control risk and saves you the time and cost of maintaining the portfolio yourself.
+Vanguard automatically rebalances your holdings daily.
+This helps control risk.
+And it saves you the time and cost of doing it yourself.

 Each LifeStrategy fund’s asset allocation is clearly fixed between equities and bonds.

-Rival multi-asset funds typically allow asset class exposure to float over a wide range, so you don’t really know what you’re getting.
+In contrast rival multi-asset funds typically allow asset class exposure to float over a wide range.
+That means you don’t really know what you’re getting.

 Vanguard is FCA-authorised.
 The LifeStrategy funds are UK domiciled, so they benefit from the UK’s FSCS investor compensation scheme .

 The funds hold more UK equities than investing theory suggests is optimal.
 This skew is called ‘home bias’.
 It typically exists because people like holding shares in firms from their own country.